sanskrit/raw_etexts_english/blogs/manasataramgini/2005/08/2005-08-06_the-lineage-of-the-vishnu-tantras.md

 title = "The lineage of the viShNu tantras"

 +++
-oM ugraM vIraM mahAviShNuM jvalantaM sarvatomukhaM |
+oM ugraM vIraM mahAviShNuM jvalantaM sarvatomukham |
-nR^isiMhaM bhIShaNaM bhadraM mR^ityu-mR^ityaM namAmyahaM ||
+nR^isiMhaM bhIShaNaM bhadraM mR^ityu-mR^ityaM namAmyaham ||

 How did these mightiest mantras of viShNu come into being?
 Beyond pa\~ncharAtra promulgated by the chitrashikaNDins are the tantras of